Media and Communication

 Careers of the Future

-Fisher's MAC department will prepare you to be successful in jobs that don't even exist yet.
+Fisher's MAC department will prepare you to be successful in jobs that don't exist yet.
 You'll become a proficient writer, professional speaker, and a technologically capable practitioner.
 You'll understand how to analyze media content, weigh ethical problems that arise in the media, and tell effective stories.

 - Video producer